elasticdog/elasticdog-com/content/Best Practices are Uncommon.md

 I found [another comment on HN](https://news.ycombinator.com/item?id=44128775) that reminds me of this in the context of using AI (LLMs) for coding, but again, I'm not sure I agree with the assertion:

 > Most of the times, people are led astray by following average advice on exceptional circumstances.

+...and the same idea came up yet again in a [HN comment thread](https://news.ycombinator.com/item?id=44362234) about how using AI will be "a race to the median."
+Perhaps the context of AI turns this thinking into a separate topic?